fsprojects/fsharp-ai-tools/README.md

 * fsx2nb

-# FM: F# for AI Models
+# FM: A DSL for F# for AI Models

-FM an F# eDSL for writing numeric models.
+FM is an F# eDSL for writing numeric models.
 Models written in FM can be passed to optimization and training algorithms utilising automatic differentiation without any change to modelling code, and can be executed on GPUs and TPUs using TensorFlow.